What is an employee experience platform?

 Given that we spend about 25 years working, our ‘experience’ at work should be the highest priority.

-Employees’ experience at work can be easily overlooked, as we expect people to show up and simply do their job.
+Employees’ experience at work can be easily overlooked, as we expect people to show up and do their job.

 Average time adult spend working